jimeh/common-flow/common-flow.md

     5. To create a new release from a long-term release branch, you MUST follow the same process as a release from the main branch, except the long-term release branch takes the place of the main branch.
-    6. A long-term release branch should be treated with the same respect as the main branch.
+    6. A long-term release branch SHOULD be treated with the same respect as the main branch.
 It is effectively the main branch for the release series in question.
 Meaning it MUST always be in a non-broken state, MUST NOT be force pushed to, etc.